-In this post, let's explore how you can create the perfect 'How did you hear about us?' survey.
-We'll also include some alternatives your team can use if you don't have room for a standalone survey in your marketing strategy.
+In this guide, we'll explore how to create the perfect 'How did you hear about us?' survey along with some examples and alternatives you can use at your company.

 How Did You Hear About Us?

 'How did you hear about us?' surveys gather feedback that businesses use to improve customer acquisition.
-Asking customers how they discovered a company helps an organization identify effective communication channels to engage existing customers and nurture potential leads.
+This question is often featured in a feedback form before or after a transaction.
+Asking customers how they discovered your company helps you identify effective communication channels to engage existing customers and nurture potential leads.

 If you're not sure what a 'How did you hear about us?' survey looks like, read on for some examples below.